 Do you find classical music boring, or are you too lazy to read?
-Then explore the Czech Republic from a different perspective by watching Mission: Impossible, the James Bond movie Casino Royale and xXx, or wait for the most expensive Netflix movie, The Gray Man with Ryan Gosling and Chris Evans, all of which were at least partially filmed here.
+Then explore Czechia from a different perspective by watching Mission: Impossible, the James Bond movie Casino Royale and xXx, or wait for the most expensive Netflix movie.
+The Grav Man with Ryan Gosling and Chris Evans, all of which were at least partially filmed here.